-In this article, we will be listing out the best martial arts for women and the reasons why they are effective and applicably in real-life situations.
+This article will tell you about the 9 best martial arts for women and why they work well in real-life situations.

-Crime knows no gender but it's a fact that women are more often targeted in theft, sexually related crimes, and domestic abuses.
-Due to this, more women have been enrolling to martial arts and self defense lessons in order to protect themselves.
+Crime can happen to anyone, but it's true that women are often targeted in theft, sexual crimes, and domestic abuse.
+Because of this, more women are signing up for martial arts and self-defense classes to stay safe.

 Best Martial Arts For Women